johnosbb/CSS_JQuey_Examples/README.md

 # CSS, JQuery, MongoDB Examples
-Some simple CSS and JQuery Examples
+Some simple CSS and JQuery Examples - see the wiki for details